List of Late Night with Conan O'Brien sketches: Finland

-An announcer on the Finnish entertainment channel SubTV, which airs the show a couple of days after it is aired in the USA, asked people to defend Finland before Conan got to insult it, and the viewers in Finland began sending mail before the bit had even gotten to the letter F. Conan responded by assuming the Finnish "just couldn't wait" to be insulted and officially insulted Finland in the segment.
-An overwhelming number of postcards were supposedly received, which apparently "forced" Conan to give Finland a formal apology.
-Conan then went as far as to have the flag of Finland shown in the background during a speech and slandered the Finns' "hated" neighbor Sweden with a sign saying "Sweden Sucks!" printed over the flag of Sweden.
+An announcer on the Finnish entertainment channel SubTV, which airs the show a couple of days after it is aired in the USA, asked people to defend Finland before O'Brien got to insult it, and the viewers in Finland began sending mail before the bit had even gotten to the letter F. O'Brien responded by assuming the Finnish "just couldn't wait" to be insulted and officially insulted Finland in the segment.
+An overwhelming number of postcards were supposedly received, which apparently "forced" O'Brien to give Finland a formal apology.
+O'Brien then went as far as to have the flag of Finland shown in the background during a speech and slandered the Finns' "hated" neighbor Sweden with a sign saying "Sweden Sucks!" printed over the flag of Sweden.
 In 2006, the Finland antics increased.
-While talking to fans before the show, Conan met two Finnish fans who commented that he resembled their President at the time, a woman named Tarja Halonen.
-Amused that his show was even airing in Finland, Conan made frequent references to his resemblance to Halonen, even putting her picture beside a live feed of his head.
-Upon learning that Halonen was running for reelection, Conan went so far as to film a segment of the show which took the form of a campaign commercial for the President.
-When Halonen won she jokingly gave O'Brien part of the credit and offered to meet him if he ever came to Finland.
-This inspired an episode where Conan did travel to Finland where he was given a hero's welcome at the airport, met with Tarja Halonen, participated in Lapplander folk rituals, and sought out an ordinary Finnish fan who had written a letter to the show.
+While talking to fans before the show, O'Brien met two Finnish fans who commented that he strongly resembled Tarja Halonen, who served as the 11th president of Finland between 2000 and 2012.
+Amused that his show was even airing in Finland, O'Brien made frequent references to his resemblance to Halonen, even putting her picture beside a live feed of his head.
+Upon learning that Halonen was running for reelection, O'Brien filmed a segment of the show which took the form of a campaign commercial for the President.
+When Halonen won, she offered to meet him if he ever came to Finland, which O'Brien did in a later episode.

 Desk Drive

-Conan and Andy "drive" the host desk thru increasingly bizarre situations and locations.
+Conan and Andy "drive" the host desk through increasingly bizarre situations and locations.

-Both Desk Drive and Syncro-Vox were later ripped off by the German late night show Die Harald Schmidt Show.
+Both Desk Drive and Syncro-Vox were later used by the German late night show Die Harald Schmidt Show.